 This chapter discusses the principles of managing vessel traffic that an authority may wish to implement in order to enhance safety and efficiency of vessel traffic in a port, waterway or coastal waters.
 These principles may be enacted in conjunction with the various types of VTS discussed in the previous chapter and with nautical service providers where necessary.
 However, before implementing any measure, the authority should evaluate the local conditions and, in addition, the authority should evaluate the arrangements concerned between shipping interests and terminals, where appropriate.

 The evaluation should include a review of the geography, meteorology, hydrology and environmental issues of the port or regional area; an assessment of the types and numbers of vessels operating within it; consideration of port business interests; a review of how waterspace management techniques, and conclude with an evaluation of the types of VTS service and how they can contribute to safety and efficiency of marine traffic operating within the area.
-The primary issues are outlined below and may need to be taken into account in determining whether a VTS is required to enhance safety and efficiency of marine traffic, a process that is described more fully in 0.
+The primary issues are outlined below and may need to be taken into account in determining whether a VTS is required to enhance safety and efficiency of marine traffic, a process that is described more fully in CHAPTER 7.

 Geography, Meteorology, Hydrology and Environmental Issues